xlucn/dotfiles/README.md

 ### [Miscellaneous](config)

 All other configuration files.
 Some interesting ones I like:
-- Gnu `info` keybings for vim users.
+- Gnu [`info` keybings](config/.config/infokey) for vim users.
 Now you know more than pressing q to quit!
-- `Top` (the system monitor, the one from procs-ng) settings to colorize the UI and show memory and cpu bars, much better than the default monochrome, all-text interface.
+- `Top` (the system monitor, the one from procps-ng) [settings](config/.config/procps) to colorize the UI and show memory and cpu bars, much better than the default monochrome, all-text interface.
-- `Ex`/`Vi` configuration.
+- `Ex`/`Vi` [configuration](config/.config/ex/exrc).
 Try this old text editor, read their documentation, you will learn vi(m) faster this way.

 ## Manage dotfiles